lowRISC/opentitan/hw/ip/aes/doc/_index.md

 - Encryption/Decryption using AES-128/192/256 in the following cipher block modes:
   - Electronic Codebook (ECB) mode,
-  - Cipher Block Chaining (CBC) mode, and
+  - Cipher Block Chaining (CBC) mode,
+  - Cipher Feedback (CFB) mode (fixed data segment size of 128 bits, i.e., CFB-128),
+  - Output Feedback (OFB) mode, and
   - Counter (CTR) mode.
 - Support for AES-192 can be removed to save area, and is enabled/disabled using a compile-time Verilog parameter
 - Latency per 16 byte data block of 12/14/16 clock cycles in AES-128/192/256 mode